crossbario/crossbar/docs/pages/installation/Installation-on-Docker.md

         --rm -it crossbario/crossbar
 ```

-Above will start Crossbar.io using the host directory
+Crossbar.io will start using the host directory

     {PWD}/crossbar